rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 of glutin was unavailable, and no-one had the role of "back-up releaser".
 [@maroider] has offered to fill this role for now.

-The upgrade to winit 0.25.0 brings with it a slew of bufixes, a couple of new features, and a single breaking change to [`WindowBuilderExtMacOS::with_activation_policy`], which has been replaced by [`EventLoopExtMacOS::set_activation_policy`].
+The upgrade to winit 0.25.0 brings with it a slew of bugfixes, a couple of new features, and a single breaking change to [WindowBuilderExtMacOS::with_activation_policy], which has been replaced by [EventLoopExtMacOS::set_activation_policy].
 For a full list of changes, refer to [winit's changelog].

 The departure and disappearance of a couple of maintainers has left winit in need